Quentin Lee

 Quentin Lee (李孟熙 (Lǐ Mèngxī); born 1971) is a Hong Kong-born Canadian-American film writer, director, and producer.
-He is most notable for the television series Comedy InvAsian and feature films The People I've Slept With (2009), Ethan Mao (2004), and Shopping for Fangs (1997), which he co-directed with Better Luck Tomorrow (2002) director Justin Lin.
+He is most notable for the television series Comedy InvAsian and feature films The People I've Slept With (2009), Ethan Mao (2004), and Shopping for Fangs (1997), which he co-directed with Justin Lin.

 Lee's films often feature male lead characters who are Asian American and gay, two minority groups generally not seen as lead characters in mainstream Hollywood films.

 Early life

 Born in Hong Kong, Lee immigrated to Montreal, Canada when he was 15 due to the financial panic speculating the handover of Hong Kong in 1997.

 Lee studied English at UC Berkeley and went on to receive an MA in English from Yale University in 1993.
 He originally went on to attend USC School of Cinematic Arts but transferred after getting off the UCLA waitlist.
 Lee graduate with an MFA from the UCLA School of Theater, Film and Television in 1999.